Finistere/antidote/docs/faq.rst

 Here :code:`get_total_count()` doesn't rely directly on the class :code:`Database` anymore.
 It only expects to be given an object that exposes the same interface, a method :code:`query(sql: str) -> Any`.
 This leads to more **modular code** as there less coupling between :code:`get_total_count()` and :code:`Database`.
-In the later you can change how :code:`Database` must be created without changing :code:`get_total_count()`.
-It also leads to **easier testing**, you only need to prove an object that behaves the same way, no need to know how :code:`Database` actually works.
+In the later you can change how :code:`Database` is instantiated without changing :code:`get_total_count()`.
+It also leads to **easier testing**, you only need to provide an object that behaves the same way, no need to know how :code:`Database` actually works.

 Now in simple projects, you would just have an instance of :code:`Database` in a module and give it to the functions that needs it.